Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 {% endtab %}
 {% endtabs %}

-##Define rules in Adobe Launch
+##Define rules in Experience Platform Launch

-Define the rules in Adobe Launch by following the steps in the [Signal extension and Rules engine Integaration document](signals-extension-and-rules-engine-integration)
+To define the rules in Experience Platform Launch, complete the steps in [Signal extension and Rules Engine Integaration](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/signals/signals-extension-and-rules-engine-integration).

-##Implement the SDK APIs to send PII data to external destinations
+##Implement the Mobile SDK to send PII data to external destinations

-To send PII data to external destinations, the `PII` action can trigger the Rules engine when certain triggers and traits match.
-When setting a rule, you can also set the `PII` action for a Signal event.
-The `collectPii` API can then be used to trigger the rule and send the PII data.
+To send PII data to external destinations, the `PII` action can trigger the Rules engine when the configured triggers and traits match.
+When setting a rule, you can set the `PII` action for a Signal event, so that `collectPii` can trigger the rule and send the `PII` data..

 For the information on collectPii and its usage, see collectPii in [AEP Mobile Core API reference Page](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#collect-pii)